Lives Cut Short: Remembering Health Care Workers In Their 20s Killed By COVID-19

 "I have my days where it's just too much to think about," she says.
 "I'll see people getting engaged on Facebook — it makes me mad.
 I want to be happy for them, but it's very difficult for me to be happy.
 We were planning on having kids in a couple years."

-'I feel like he's with me'
+"I feel like he's with me"

-Less than two months before Josh and Jasmine Obra fell ill, Josh posted two pictures to Instagram: One was a photo of a fireworks display at Disneyland; the other was a picture of himself in medical scrubs, wearing a face mask, giving the peace sign.
+Less than two months before Josh and Jasmine Obra fell ill, Josh posted two pictures to Instagram: One was a photo of a fireworks display at Disneyland; the other was a picture of himself in medical scrubs, wearing a face mask, and giving the peace sign.

 "Heeeeeyo!
 It's been a minute," he wrote in the caption.
 "It's been a tough month for all of us."
 He worked with a vulnerable population, he said, and "it's just mentally exhausting thinking each night when I come home that I may be having symptoms the next day."